 Request a Re-inspection

-If the denial was based on the adjuster’s assessment of the damage, you have the right to ask for a different adjuster.
-Adjusters are human; they can be inexperienced, biased, or simply having a bad day.
-A fresh set of eyes might view the damage differently and reverse the decision.
+If the rejection was founded on the adjuster’s evaluation of the damage, you are entitled to request a different adjuster.
+Adjusters are people; they may be untrained, prejudiced, or just experiencing a rough day.
+A new perspective could see the harm in another light and overturn the decision.

 Escalating the Issue: External Help